zabbix/zabbix/templates/power/apc/apc_ups_smart_2200_rm_snmp/README.md

-# APC UPS SNMP
+# APC Smart-UPS 2200 RM SNMP

 ## Overview

 For Zabbix version: 5.2 and higher
-The template to monitor APC UPS Symmetra LX by Zabbix SNMP agent.
+The template to monitor APC Smart-UPS 2200 RM by Zabbix SNMP agent.
+Note: please, use the latest version of the firmware for your NMC in order for the template to work correctly.

 This template was tested on:

-- APC UPS Symmetra LX (without external batteries)
+- APC Smart-UPS 2200 RM

 ## Setup

+> See [Zabbix template operation](https://www.zabbix.com/documentation/5.2/manual/config/templates_out_of_the_box/network_devices) for basic instructions.

 1\.
-Create a host for APC UPS Symmetra LX management IP as SNMPv2 interface.
+Create a host for APC Smart-UPS 2200 RM management IP as SNMPv2 interface.

 2\.
 Link the template to the host.